We’re finishing our Verona travel series with a breakdown of the fundamentals of exploring one of Europe’s most romantic cities. Today’s post reviews:

 When to visit Verona

-Verona is a popular location for a lot of international events, so in terms of availability and prices, lodging can seem irregular to the would-be traveler.
-It is useful know some of the main events that can affect your Verona travel budget.
+Verona is a popular location for a lot of international events, so in terms of availability and prices, at times lodging appears irregular.
+It is useful to know some of the main events affecting the Verona travel budget.

 During busier times, expect a more crowded city center, full restaurants, and premium hotel rates.
-If your Verona travel plans fall during these dates, book early.
+If you plan to visit Verona during these dates, book early.

 For travelers looking for quieter Verona travel times, Romeo and Juliet Guide suggests November, January, and February.
-But, they caution that some of the area’s top restaurants may be closed.
+But, they caution that some of the best Verona restaurants may be closed.

 During Vinitaly the global Italian wine trade takes over the city’s hotels, restaurants, and pretty much everything else.
 It is our annual trek to the city.